-22. May I Speak at the Hearing?
+21. May I Speak at the Hearing?

 If you send an objection or comment on the Settlements, you may have the right to speak at the Final Fairness Hearing as determined by the Court.
-You cannot speak at the hearing if you exclude yourself from any of the Classes.
+You cannot speak at the hearing if you exclude yourself.